d3sc/laravel-ajax/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# Laravel 10 Cashier Application
+# Laravel 10 and ajax CRUD implement

 This repository is made for the benefit of my study.